Kxvin1/wallpapr/README.md

 ### Navigation

-- The bar at the top with the links, search bar and icons is the navigation bar.

-- Once the user is logged in, their nav bar changes and they can also view all images posted on the Discover page.
+- Once the user is logged in, the user's navigation bar changes and they can also view all images posted on the Discover page.

 - They will also gain access to an Uploads page, where they can view, edit, and delete images they've uploaded.
 And the other page is the Profile page (explained in User Profile section).